-Patients with gastroparesis have delayed stomach emptying of food without evidence of mechanical obstruction.
+Patients with gastroparesis have delayed stomach emptying of food with no apparent obstruction.
 Gastric motility is controlled by the vagus nerve, smooth muscle cells, and enteric neurons.
 Each of these three control levels must be impaired for the patient to develop gastroparesis.

-While the majority of the cases do not have a clear etiology, diabetes and abdominal surgeries have been both linked to the development of gastroparesis.
+While most cases do not have a clear etiology, diabetes and abdominal surgeries have been both linked to the development of gastroparesis.
 It is more common in patients with Type 1 diabetes, but patients with Type 2 diabetes are also susceptible.

-Symptoms of gastroparesis are non-specific, which makes the diagnosis even more challenging.
-They include abdominal pain, early satiety, bloating, vomiting and nausea.
-If left untreated, severe gastroparesis can cause esophagitis, bezoar formation or Mallory-Weiss tears due to repeated vomiting.
+Symptoms of gastroparesis are non-specific, making diagnosis challenging.
+They include abdominal pain, early satiety, bloating, vomiting, and nausea.
+If left untreated, severe gastroparesis can cause esophagitis, bezoar formation, or Mallory-Weiss tears, which are due to repeated vomiting.

-Due to the non-specificity of the symptoms, it is difficult to know exactly the prevalence of gastroparesis in the USA.
+Since the symptoms are non-specific, it is difficult to know the exact prevalence of gastroparesis in the USA.
 Some studies put the incidence of gastroparesis at 2.5 per 100,000 for men and 9.6 per 100,000 for women.

-Diabetes, in particular, has been found to be strongly linked to gastrointestinal symptoms in general and gastroparesis in particular.
-Current studies show that diabetics if investigated in tertiary specialized centers, are very likely to have delayed gastric emptying.
-For instance, up to 65% of diabetic patients were reported to have gastroparesis in one study.
+Diabetes, in particular, has been strongly linked to gastrointestinal symptoms in general and gastroparesis in particular.
+Current studies show that diabetics are very likely to have delayed gastric emptying.

-Gastroparesis related hospitalizations have doubled in the last decade because of the increasing prevalence of diabetes and gastroesophageal reflux disease-related surgeries.
-Additionally, the total costs related to these hospitalizations are rated as the highest if compared to hospitalizations for gastric ulcers, gastritis or gastroesophageal reflux disease.
+Gastroparesis-related hospitalizations have doubled in the last decade because of the increasing prevalence of diabetes and gastroesophageal reflux disease-related surgeries.
+Additionally, the total costs related to these hospitalizations are higher than those for gastric ulcers, gastritis, or gastroesophageal reflux disease.

-The most commonly encountered etiologies of gastroparesis are idiopathic, followed by diabetic and finally postgastric surgery related.
+The most commonly encountered etiologies of gastroparesis are idiopathic, followed by diabetes, and finally, post-gastric surgery related.
 Less common etiologies include Parkinson’s disease and collagen disorders.

-Idiopathic gastroparesis is a term used when the exact etiology of the delayed gastric emptying cannot be determined.
-Despite this, several risk factors have been found in this subgroup of patients that put the patient at an increased risk of developing gastroparesis, but the relationship is not strong enough to be considered as an etiology.
+Idiopathic gastroparesis means the exact etiology of delayed gastric emptying cannot be determined.
+Although several risk factors have been found in this subgroup of patients, the relationship is not strong enough to be considered an etiology.

 For example, 21% of the idiopathic cases are thought to be postinfectious.
-Epstein-Barr, Hawaii, Norwalk, and rotavirus are all associated with an increased risk of delayed emptying after the acute gastroenteritis and this could be related to autonomic neuropathy.
-Fortunately, most cases of viral gastroparesis resolve in 18 to 24 months.
+Epstein-Barr, Hawaii, Norwalk, and rotavirus are all associated with an increased risk of gastroparesis after acute gastroenteritis, and this could be related to autonomic neuropathy.
+Most cases of viral gastroparesis resolve in 18 to 24 months.

 About 20-30% of diabetics may have gastroparesis; some studies suggest this might be as high as 50% among Type 1 diabetics.
 Due to autonomic diabetic neuropathy, abdominal symptoms are less common in this subgroup of gastroparesis patients.

-The pathophysiology of diabetic gastroparesis is better understood if compared to the idiopathic form.
-In long-standing diabetes, patients develop neuromyopathy, which is the cause of gastroparesis in this group.
+The pathophysiology of diabetic gastroparesis is better understood when compared to the idiopathic form.
+In long-standing diabetes, patients develop neuromyopathy, which is the cause of gastroparesis in these patients

 In addition to neuromyopathy, oxidative injury, along with reduced insulin concentration in diabetes, are responsible for the loss of Cajal cells.
 Cajal cells are responsible for the synthesis of nitrous oxide NO neurotransmitter, which relaxes the fundus and decreases the tone of the pylorus.